GSA/search-gov-website/developer/drupal-8-module-instructions.md

 Recommended setting: Checked.

-Check this box if you want to enable the Javascript for our [Type-ahead API]({{ site.baseurl }}/developer/).
+Check this box if you want to enable the Javascript for our [typeahead API]({{ site.baseurl }}/developer/).
 Suggestions for popular queries will appear below your search box as searchers begin typing.
 A query must have been run more than 10 times in a day for it to become a search suggestion.

 ### Search domain